-Dr. Bauermeister’s research focuses on developing and testing comprehensive HIV/STI prevention and care programs for high-risk adolescents and young adults, including young gay, bisexual and other men who have sex with men (YGBMSM); perinatally HIV-infected and HIV-affected youth; and racial/ethnic minorities living in urban centers.
+Dr. Bauermeister’s research focuses on developing and testing comprehensive HIV/STI prevention and care programs for high-risk adolescents and young adults.
 Currently, he is PI of several intervention projects examining the social and behavioral correlates of HIV risk, as measured by sexual behaviors, alcohol and other drug use, and psychological distress.

 Dr. Bauermeister leads several technology-assisted multilevel interventions to reduce HIV/STI risk and psychosocial vulnerability among sexual and gender minority youth across the United States.
 These projects include a pilot randomized trial focused on the development and testing of an online sex education intervention for young gay and bisexual men who seek partners online, the development and testing of a life skills app for adolescent GBMSM, and a methodological-oriented study focused on examining how to evaluate the impact of user-generated content on HIV and race-related stigma within a HIV prevention mHealth intervention for Black GBMSM.
 Dr. Bauermeister is also co-investigator of several online intervention trials, including the development of an app that encouraged HPV vaccination among young gay and bisexual men, a social media delivered intervention to reduce alcohol use among adolescents, and a CDC-funded project focused on optimizing sexual health messaging for GBMSM.